 We believe that children learn most securely through a thematic curriculum in which individual subjects are combined meaningfully in age appropriate contexts and interwoven into daily learning.
 We also plan learning so that children’s interests can mould and shape the experiences we provide.
 Each curriculum subject, and its associated knowledge and skill set, is respected as a discipline and afforded appropriate coverage.

 Writing is taught through high quality texts and learning experiences.
-Discrete grammar and spelling lessons are taught in every class.
+Grammar and spelling skills and knowledge is taught in within the English curriculum.
 Pupils apply their learning independently, sometimes with an element of choice, for example writing from the perspective of a chosen character.
-Following both personal and general whole class feedback or discussion pupils are encouraged to edit their writing
+Following both personal and general whole class feedback or discussion, pupils are encouraged to edit and improve their writing.

 Mathematics is taught using a mastery approach with Maths- No Problem! as a core resource from Year 1 - Year 4.
 This approach is based upon the research from Bruner (Concrete, Pictorial, Abstract approach), Vygotsky (rich discussion & peer talk), Piaget (thinking processes rather than outcomes), Dienes (exploration before structure and a variety of methods) and Skemp (making links).
 Each topic is studied in depth and the teacher does not move to the next stage until all children demonstrate that they have a secure understanding of mathematical concepts.